peteroupc/html3dutil/doc/H3DU.Hypotrochoid.md

 * `n` (Type: Number)<br>
     Parameter that determines the petal form of the rose.
 For example, the rose is symmetrical if this number is even.
 * `distFromInnerCenter` (Type: Number)<br>
     Distance from the center of the rolling circle to the drawing pen.
-A prolate hypotrochoid results when distFromInnerCenter is greater than innerRadius.
-* `rotationDegrees` (Type: Number) (optional)<br>
+* `rotationDegrees` (Type: number) (optional)<br>
-    Starting angle of the inner circle from the positive X axis, in degrees.
+    Starting angle of the curve from the positive X axis toward the positive Y axis, in degrees.
 Default is 0.

+#### Return Value

+The resulting curve evaluator object.
+(Type: <a href="H3DU.Hypotrochoid.md">H3DU.Hypotrochoid</a>)

  <a name='H3DU.Hypotrochoid_scaleTo'></a>
 ### H3DU.Hypotrochoid#scaleTo(radius)